 set protocols bgp asn neighbor id update-source source delete protocols bgp asn neighbor id update-source show protocols bgp asn neighbor id asn Mandatory.
 The number for the AS in which this router resides.
 The range of values is 1 to 4294967294.
 The subrange 64512 to 65535 is reserved for private autonomous systems. id Mandatory.
-The IP address of a BGP neighbor or the name of a BGP peer group. source Mandatory.
+The IPv4 or IPv6 address of a BGP neighbor. source Mandatory.
 The IPv4 address of the router to receive routing updates from or the interface to receive routing updates from

 '''

 protocols {

 bgp asn {

-neighbor [ipv4|text] {
+neighbor id {

-update-source [ipv4|text]
+update-source source

 }

 }

 }

 '''